 PHTY 615.
 Pharmacology (Physical Therapy).
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
-Restricted to students in the Professional Doctor of Physical Therapy program.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
 Series of lectures on the integrated approach to the study of human disease and pharmacotherapeutics.
 Covers the pharmacological management of common disease states affecting physical function.
 Emphasizes the utilization of subjective and objective patient data for the assessment, monitoring and optimization of pharmacotherapy.

 PHTY 616.
 Evidence of Tissue Healing and Therapeutic Modalities.
 2 Hours.